Georgetxm/SC1015/README.md

 2. Deriving distance from latitude and longitude coordinates, using the haversine formula
 3. Feature engineering (engineering Distance and DeliverySpeed)
 4. Performing ANOVA test and SelectFromModel for feature selection
-5. Implmentation of XGBoost Algorithm, Lasso Regression, Random Forest Regressor, and Grid Search Cross Validation
+5. Implementation of XGBoost, Lasso Regression, Random Forest Regressor, and Grid Search Cross Validation

 ### Contributors